Omar-fy/agrisense/README.md

 ## What it does

 - **Pulls** sensor readings from the TeleAgriCulture API for any Kit ID
-- **Classifies** each time window into an agronomic state (optimal, heat stress, drought risk, etc.) using a shallow Decision Tree (max depth 4 — fully human-readable)
+- **Classifies** each time window into an agronomic state (optimal, heat stress, drought risk, etc.) using a shallow Decision Tree (max depth 4)
 - **Detects anomalies** using a rolling z-score against the board's learned baseline
 - **Forecasts** 5-day indoor conditions using the board's learned indoor/outdoor temperature delta and OpenWeatherMap data
 - **Benchmarks** boards against each other using peer statistical profiles